 Thumbs Up to Nokia: Unassuming but Well Built Design

-- Best option for those who want a budget phone that is sturdy, running on a near stock Android
+The best option for those who want a budget phone that is sturdy, running on a near-stock Android

-- Ideal for those looking for a well built, up to date phone with clean, fast software.
-Some basic gestures like double press for the camera; multiwindows are present.
+Ideal for those looking for a well-built, up-to-date phone with clean, fast software.
+Some basic gestures like a double press for the camera; multiwindows are present.

 It comes with a 6 inch HD screen that has a fingerprint sensor as well.
 It is made completely from plastic, but it still feels sturdy.
 The screen is covered with Gorilla Glass 3 and comes with a screen resolution of 1920 x 1080 pixels.
 The phone is powered by a Qualcomm Snapdragon, 617 chipset clocking at 1.5GHz, octa-core.

-- If you are already on T Mobile or on MetroPCS, it is a good buy.
+If you are already on T Mobile or MetroPCS, it is a good buy.